1990 Bijnor riot: Closure

 The entire city was handed over to the Army on 3 November, who finally reined in the riot.
 Curfew timings were gradually relaxed, before being withdrawn all-together after 10 days.
 During the span, outsiders, even the local legislator were not allowed in.
 By mid-November, normalcy was restored.
 Official estimates put the death-toll at 87; unofficially, the count varied from around 200 to 300.

 Local media coverage

 The local media (esp.
 Bijnor Times) were actively complicit in contributing to the proliferation of rumors and sustaining the riot, via mis-reporting and partisan editorializing.
 There was extensive pro-Hindu bias and the reporting during riots, were essentially Islamophobic.

 Bijnor Times initially blamed the Muslims for stone-pelting on a peaceful procession by Hindus, and deemed the riots to be pre-planned by the local Muslim populace.
-It soon changed its narrative and alleged of outsiders to have instigated the riots; this was also readily accepted by the local administration.
-The paper also inflated the death toll, on the side of Hindus and alleged of police appeasement, towards the Muslims.
+It soon changed its narrative and alleged that outsiders had instigated the riots; this was also readily accepted by the local administration.
+The paper also inflated the death toll, on the side of Hindus and alleged police appeasement towards the Muslims.